magento/architecture/design-documents/service-isolation/inter-service-communication.md

 * QuoteManagement::placeOrder() is executed
 * QuoteManagement::placeOrder() uses StockManagerInterface::decrease() from _CatalogApi_ module
 * this node has only _CatalogProxy_ module so an instance of CatalogProxy\StockManagerProxy is used
-* it sends a request to the _catalog service_ using the invoker
+* it sends a request to the _catalog service_ using the invoker with the _correlation ID_ received from BFF and a new _request ID_ generated for this operation
 * the result is used by the QuoteManagement::placeOrder() method
 * QuoteManagement::placeOrder() finishes and returns order ID
 * RESTful API mechanism serializes string (order ID)